 District Capital: San Ignacio

-The Western district houses the nation’s capital of Belmopan, the town of Benque Viejo del Carmen, the villages of San Antonio Cayo Valley of Peace, St. Margret’s, Teakettle, Roaring Creek, Albaina, Spanish Lookout and also the district capital, San Ignacio.
-Cayo District also contains the Maya ruins of Xunantunich, Cahal Pech, and Caracol.
-With two national parks, The Blue Hole (park) and Guanacaste, Cayo is the destination for the adventurous travelers.
+The Western district houses the nation’s capital of Belmopan, the town of Benque Viejo del Carmen, the villages of San Antonio, Cayo, Valley of Peace, St. Margret’s, Teakettle, Roaring Creek, Albania, Spanish Lookout and also the district capital, San Ignacio.
+The Cayo District also contains the Maya sites of Xunantunich, Cahal Pech, and Caracol.
+With two national parks, The Blue Hole (park) and Guanacaste, Cayo is the destination for the adventurous traveler.

 The relocated capital of Belize is also known as the garden city.
 Government buildings, embassies, banks and NGO offices dot the urban landscape.
 Belmopan’s charm is a stark contrast to the hustle and bustle of the old Capital, Belize City.
-Find river lodges, Guanacaste national park, a rich market and a slower pace of affairs in the new capital.
+Find river lodges, Guanacaste national park, a rich market and a more laid-back rhythm of life.

 District Capital: Dangriga

 The South East region of Belize, Stann Creek is known for its production of citrus and banana.
-The Afro-Caribbean heartland, it includes the port of Big Creek (the main port of Belize’s banana industry), the peninsula and village of Placencia, Hopkins, Independence and Mango Creek and Mullins River.
+The Afro-Caribbean heartland includes the port of Big Creek (the main port of Belize’s banana industry), the peninsula and village of Placencia, Hopkins, Independence and Mango Creek and Mullins River.
 The Stann Creek District is also home to the Cockscomb Basin Wildlife Sanctuary (The only Jaguar reserve in the world).
 Victoria Peak, at 1120 meters (3,675 feet) above sea level is a wonder to behold.

 District Capital: Punta Gorda

 Toledo District is the southernmost district of Belize.
-Important towns like Monkey River Town and Toledo Settlement, the villages of San Pedro Columbia and Silver Creek, Blue Creek as well as the Maya ruins of Nim Li Punit, Lubaantun, and Uxbenka are located here.
+Important towns like Monkey River Town and Toledo Settlement, the villages of San Pedro Columbia and Silver Creek, Blue Creek as well as the Maya sites of Nim Li Punit, Lubaantun, and Uxbenkaare located here.